Education in Nicaragua: Education during the Sandinista era

 When the Sandinistas came to power in 1979, they inherited an education system that was one of the poorest in Latin America.
 Under the Somozas, limited spending on education and generalized poverty forced many adolescents into the labor market and constricted educational opportunities for Nicaraguans.
+Anastasio Somoza García himself had said, "I don't want educated people, I want oxen" while visiting newly-built schools in neighboring Costa Rica.
 In the late 1970s, only 65% of primary school-age children were enrolled in school; of those who entered first grade only 22% completed the full six years of the primary school curriculum.
 Most rural schools offered only one or two years of schooling, and three-quarters of the rural population was illiterate.

 Few students enrolled in secondary school, in part because most secondary institutions were private and too expensive for the average family.
 By these standards, the 8% of the college-age population enrolled in Nicaraguan universities seemed relatively high.
 Less surprising was that upper-class families typically sent their children abroad for higher education.

 By 1984 the Sandinista government had approximately doubled the proportion of GNP spent on pre-university education, the number of primary and secondary school teachers, the number of schools, and the number of students enrolled at all levels of the education system.

 At the college level, enrollment jumped from 11,142 students in 1978 to 38,570 in 1985.
 The Sandinistas reshaped the system of higher education: reordering curricular priorities, closing down redundant institutions and programs and establishing new ones, and increasing lower-class access to higher education.
 Influenced by Cuban models, the new curricula were oriented toward development needs.
 Agriculture, medicine, education, and technology grew at the expense of law, the humanities, and the social sciences.